 100% Permanent & Total (P&T) Disabled Veteran (DV):

 Once you hit 100% Permanent & Total (P&T) Disabled Veteran (DV), then you will be issued from the Defense Enrollment Eligibility Reporting System (DEERS) office a Uniformed Services ID (USID) in addition to your VHIC.
 Your USID allows for the DoD Trusted Traveler Program as well as obtaining USIDs for your spouse and minor dependents.
-The 100% P&T DV also provides Commissary, Exchange, MWR and Space A for you, your spouse and your minor dependents as well as full Dental for yourself and the option of using CHAMPVA for healthcare for your spouse and minor dependents.
+The 100% P&T DV also provides Commissary, Exchange, Shoppette/Express, Class VI (Six), MWR and Space A for you, your spouse and your minor dependents as well as full Dental for yourself and the option of using CHAMPVA for healthcare for your spouse and minor dependents.
 CHAMPVA is similar to TRICARE for DoD, but is through the VA and is only available to 100% P&T NON-Retired DVs.
-Another big benefit for 100% P&T is the Dependent Educational Assistance (DEA) that provides tax free money to your dependents for going to school/college.
+Another big benefit for 100% P&T is the Dependent Educational Assistance (DEA) program that provides tax free money to your dependents for going to school/college.

 ---------------------------------------------------------------